Purchase Orders: General Terms & Conditions

 17. Right to Audit.
 Seller shall maintain complete and accurate records of all financial transactions associated with this agreement, including, but not limited to, invoices and other official documentation which sufficiently support all charges under this agreement.
 Seller shall retain such records for six (6) years after final payment, or longer if required by law.
 Authorized representatives of NYPL may inspect and copy records pertaining to this agreement at the Seller’s business office during normal business hours.
 Seller shall include this audit provision in any subcontracts that it may issue under this agreement.

 18. Notices.
-All notices to be given hereunder will be in writing and will be delivered by overnight carrier or United States Mail (if to NYPL, addressed to The New York Public Library, Office of Procurement and Risk Management, attn: Purchase Order Notice, 188 Madison Avenue, Room 541, New York, NY 10016 with a copy to Office of the General Counsel, The New York Public Library, Fifth Avenue and 42nd Street (ROOM 76), New York, NY 10018).
+All notices to be given hereunder will be in writing and will be delivered by overnight carrier or United States Mail (if to NYPL, addressed to The New York Public Library, Office of Procurement and Risk Management, attn: Purchase Order Notice, 445 Fifth Avenue, 8th Floor, New York, NY 10016 with a copy to Office of the General Counsel, The New York Public Library, 445 Fifth Avenue, 4th Floor, New York, NY 10016.
 Notices to the Seller shall be sent to the address provided on the Purchase Order Form, if NYPL has an email address for the Seller, NYPL may send Seller notices by email.

 19. Use of Name.
 Unless specifically agreed to in writing by NYPL, Seller agrees that it shall not use NYPL’s name or the name of any of its constituent parts or branches or any of NYPL’s marks or logos for any promotional or similar purposes without the prior written approval of NYPL.

 20. Product Recall Notification.
-If there is a product recall affecting any Goods, Seller shall promptly send written notification of recall including instructions for disposal and replacement to The New York Public Library, Office of Procurement and Risk Management, attn: Recall Notification, 188 Madison Avenue, Room 541, New York, NY 10016.
+If there is a product recall affecting any Goods, Seller shall promptly send written notification of recall including instructions for disposal and replacement to The New York Public Library, Office of Procurement and Risk Management, attn: Recall Notification, 445 Fifth Avenue, New York, NY 10016.
 Seller must also send a copy of recall notification to the end user as indicated on the ship-to information.

 21. Miscellaneous.
 This Purchase Order will be binding on the Parties and their respective successors and permitted assigns.
 Seller may not assign this Purchase Order or any of its rights and obligations hereunder (including its right to receive payment) without NYPL’s express prior written consent.
 Any attempted assignment by Seller without such consent will be null and void for all purposes.
 If NYPL consents to an assignment, Seller will remain primarily responsible for any and all Goods delivered or performed by such assignee or subcontractor as if performed or delivered by Seller.
 Seller may not modify, waive or supplement this Purchase Order or any term or condition thereof without the written agreement of NYPL.
 This Purchase Order may be changed or modified by NYPL by a written instrument signed by NYPL’s authorized representative.
 The failure of NYPL to insist, in any one or more instances, upon performance of any of the terms, covenants or conditions of this Purchase Order, or to otherwise exercise any right or remedy under this Purchase Order or otherwise, will not be construed as a waiver or relinquishment of the future performance of any such term, covenant or condition, or of the future exercise of such right or remedy, but rather the obligation of Seller with respect to that future performance will continue in full force and effect.
 If any provision of this Purchase Order is determined to be invalid, void or unenforceable in any respect, the remaining provisions hereof will continue in full force and effect.
 This Purchase Order is not for the benefit of any third parties.
 Nothing contained herein will create any agency, partnership, association, or joint venture between the Parties.
 The relationship of Seller to NYPL is that of independent contractor solely and Seller is directly responsible for the mode, method, and manner of its activities.
 Under no circumstances, as a result of this Purchase Order, will Seller or any of its employees, agents, or representatives be considered an employee, agent, or representative of NYPL.
 Notwithstanding the provisions of any other document, writing, representation, agreement, proposal, promise, or other understanding, oral or otherwise, between Seller and NYPL, including but not limited to any prior or subsequent price quotation, invoice, confirmation or other document furnished by Seller (collectively, “Extraneous Terms”), this Purchase Order constitutes the entire agreement between Seller and NYPL regarding the subject matter of this Purchase Order and supersedes all Extraneous Terms with respect to the matters contained herein.
 All provisions that logically ought to survive termination of this Purchase Order shall survive.